 DON’T CLICK IT!

-Clicking the link might install malicious code into your device or prompt you to login into a website.
+Clicking the link might install malicious code into your device or prompt you to log in to a website.

 Here’s how to avoid being a victim:

-Don’t click links sent to you from strangers or people you may know.
+Don’t click links sent to you by strangers or people you may know.